-The Compensation Committee retained Milliman, Inc. to act as a compensation consultant.
+In November 2007, the Compensation Committee retained Milliman, Inc. ("Milliman") to act as an independent compensation consultant.
 Milliman was tasked with examining the compensation of the named executive officers and providing an analysis of that compensation relative to other companies.
 Milliman studied data from the proxy statements of a select group of publicly-traded companies and from nationally recognized surveys.
 Data from these two sources was equally weighted in determining the median market levels of compensation.

-The proxy group was selected based on input from the Committee and senior management.
-In selecting the proxy group, the Committee and senior management considered companies that were at a similar business stage and companies that were of a similar size in the high-technology and general industries in which the Company operates.
-In providing its report to the Committee, Milliman also took into account that information for the peer group was reported as of different dates for different companies.
-The companies comprising the proxy group were 3D Systems Corporation, Arrowhead Research Corporation, eMargin Corporation, Excel Technology, Inc., Hoku Scientific, Inc., Immersion Corporation, Keithley Instruments, Inc., Mechanical Technology Inc., MoSys, Inc., Phoenix Technologies Ltd., ThermoGenesis Corp., Universal Display Corporation, and Zygo Corp.
+The Company's peer group was selected based on input from the Compensation Committee and senior management.
+In selecting the Company's peer group, the Compensation Committee and senior management considered companies that were at a similar business stage and companies that were of a similar size in the high-technology and general industries in which the Company operates.
+In providing its report to the Compensation Committee, Milliman also took into account that information for the Company's peer group was reported as of different dates for different companies.
+The companies comprising the Company's peer group were 3D Systems Corporation, Arrowhead Research Corporation, eMagin Corporation, Excel Technology, Inc., Hoku Scientific, Inc., Immersion Corporation, Keithley Instruments, Inc., Mechanical Technology Inc., MoSys, Inc., Phoenix Technologies Ltd., ThermoGenesis Corp., Universal Display Corporation, and Zygo Corp.
 Data from these companies was compiled and averaged over a three-year period.
 Since proxy data is not job specific (i.e., various positions could be represented among the named executive officers), job specific data from nationally recognized surveys was also used.
 The nationally recognized published surveys utilized were the Aon Executive Compensation Survey, Economic Research Institute Executive Assessor, Culpepper Technology Executive Pay Report, Mercer Executive Compensation Survey, and Watson Wyatt Top Management Compensation Survey.